nbarikipoulos/poppy-robot-core/README.md

 Note the same approach has been retained for the  examples located in the [poppy-examples repository](https://github.com/nbarikipoulos/poppy-examples)  _i.e._ their javascript-technical matters are reduced insofar as possible or explained when needed.

-Thus, this section will describe the complete _modus operandi_ in order to _ab initio_ create a script file as well as detailed parts about writing your script and executions purposes.
+Thus, this section will describe the complete _modus operandi_ in order to _ab initio_ create a script file as well as parts about how to write script and execution purposes.

-Advanced users could refers to the project [API](#API) for advanced topics.
+Next, Users should refers to the [Script API](./doc/api.md#poppy-robot-client~Script) for further details.

 ### Initializing Context